Feyisayo0/Comprehensive-Sales-and-Customer-Insight-Analysis-/README.md

 - [References](#references)

 ### Project Overview
-The project entailed analyzing a Shopify store's sales data to filter out fraudulent transactions, identify the prime customer demographics, and track sales trends.
-Aimed at enhancing marketing efforts and operational strategy, this deep-dive into customer and sales data provides a robust foundation for informed decision-making.
+This project involves analyzing sales data from an e-commerce store that specializes in selling designer sneakers.
+The objective is to clean the data, identify and exclude fraudulent transactions, categorize orders based on size, analyze customer demographics, and calculate week-over-week growth in order values.
+The insights gained from this analysis will guide business decisions, improve marketing strategies, and enhance overall sales performance.

 ### Data Source
-The primary data sources included two CSV files:
-'Orders', containing transaction details such as order ID, user ID, and order amount 'Customers', housing customer-specific information like IDs and demographics.
+The dataset includes two CSV files: Orders and Customers.
+The Orders file contains information about individual orders, including order amount, total items, payment method, and order date.
+The Customers file contains demographic information about customers, including user ID, age group, and state.

 ### Tools
-- csvfiddle.io: Used for initial data upload and SQL query testing.
+- csvfiddle.io: For importing and querying CSV data.
-- SQL: Employed for all data manipulation tasks including filtering, aggregation, and analysis.
+- SQL: For data cleaning, transformation, and analysis.

 ### Data Cleaning and Preparation
 For the data preparation phase, it involved the following steps;